-Mission Statement:All Northeast students will graduate and be prepared for postsecondary choices including college and careers.Core Values:
+Mission Statement:All Northeast students will graduate prepared for college and career.Core Values:

 Students, teachers, parents, business partners and the community share the responsibility for implementing our school’s mission.